 About Tiger Kingdom & Baan Tong Luang: If playing with baby tiger cubs for an afternoon is your idea of fun, then the Tiger Kingdom may be for you.
-During your visit you’ll be able to get hands on with the cubs along with other age groups up to 3 years old.
+During your visit, you’ll be able to get hands-on with the cubs along with other age groups up to 3 years old.
 If you are lucky you will even be able to do bottle feeding.
-The Tiger Kingdom will limit you to small groups with staff for safety and never lets guest in with the adults, although the 3 year olds are large.
+The Tiger Kingdom will limit you to small groups with staff for safety and never lets guests in with the adults, although even the 3-year-olds are quite large.
 They even provide a photographer so you can focus on the tigers instead of you camera.

 Ethical Issues: Drugs and sedation are both huge concerns when choosing a Tiger enclosure, but during our visits it didn’t seem to be a problem.
 The tiger experience does feel slightly zoo-like which may bother some people, but we felt the tigers were treated well.
 With the nearby long neck village, this one is a little touristy so if you want a more authentic feel that is less like of a human zoo you’ll want to go to a real village toward Chiang Rai, explained below.

 About The Long Neck Hill Tribes: Get ready for an experience straight out of National Geographic as you visit the Karen Hill Tribes of Northern Thailand.
 Nicknamed the Long Necks, for their decorative brass neck rings, we find the women to be extremely interesting.
 Their heavy neck rings don’t actually make their necks longer, but instead push their collar bones and shoulders downward.
 It is interesting to learn that many of them established their traditional villages as wartime refugees from neighboring countries.
 The Karen, known for their textile making will be happy you sell you a handmade blanket or carved souvenir.